The gift of reading

-We mentioned last week the wisdom, love and loyalty that can be found between the covers of the Winnie-the-Pooh books.
-“The House at Pooh Corner” and “Winnie-the-Pooh” by A. A. Milne can be your child’s introduction to the values of friendship.
+Books.
+We’ve mentioned previously the wisdom, love and loyalty that can be found between the covers of the Winnie the Pooh books.
+“The House at Pooh Corner” and “Winnie the Pooh” by A. A. Milne can be your child’s introduction to the values of friendship.
 Our mother began reading those books to us when we were 4 years old.

 As your child grows older, books will introduce him or her to worlds of mystery, fantasy and sports.